PurpleI2P/i2pd/docs/build_notes_android.md

 - [SDK](https://developer.android.com/studio/index.html) (choose command line tools only)
 - [NDK](https://developer.android.com/ndk/downloads/index.html)
-- [QT](https://www.qt.io/download-open-source/).(for QT only) Choose one for your platform for android.
+- [QT](https://www.qt.io/download-open-source/)(for QT only).
+Choose one for your platform for android.
 For example QT 5.6 under Linux would be [this file](http://download.qt.io/official_releases/qt/5.6/5.6.1-1/qt-opensource-linux-x64-android-5.6.1-1.run  )

 You also need Java JDK and Ant.